 VCE Theatre Studies focuses on the development of skills in acting along with skills in various stage crafts such as: set design, costume design, lighting etc. This is developed through workshop intensives and the rehearsal process.
+A commitment to participate in rehearsals outside of school hours is a requirement of this course.

-Unit 1: Theatrical Styles of the Pre-modern Era
+Unit 1: TS01 Theatrical Styles of the Pre-modern Era